Physical Therapist Resume Example

 Every massage therapist has a unique focus.
 You might specialize in sports, prenatal, or medical massage-each requires a different approach on your resume.

-I see resumes for deep tissue, reflexology, and even oncology massage roles.
+I see resumes for deep tissue, cover letter, and even oncology massage roles.
 Highlighting your area of expertise and certifications helps you stand out to employers.

 There are more than 15 common specialties in massage therapy.
 Listing your specialized skills, like myofascial release or aromatherapy, can boost your job prospects and client trust.